yohgaki/validate-php-scr/README.md

 ## Comments & Issues

 Comments, Bug reports and PRs are welcomed!
 Please remember "Validate" is not optimized for OO nor PHP scripts, but C module.
-This script is planed to be implemented as C module in the future.
+This script is planned to be implemented as a C module in the future.